yandex-cloud/docs/en/ydb/docapi/tools/aws-sdk/index.md

 ---
 title: "Working with the AWS SDK.
 Overview"
-description: "This article describes how to use the AWS SDK for several programming languages to write simple programs that perform the following operations in {{ ydb-short-name }}"
+description: "This section describes how to use the AWS SDK to write simple programs that perform the following operations in YDB.
+Examples are given for several programming languages."
 sourcePath: overlay/quickstart/document-api/aws-sdk/index.md
 ---

-# Working with the AWS SDK.
+# Working with the AWS SDK in {{ ydb-name }}.
 Overview

 This section describes how to use the AWS SDK for several programming languages to write simple programs that perform the following operations in {{ ydb-short-name }}: